-Southwest said on this same page that they will OFFER cash refunds for those whose flights are cancelled and who don’t want to re-book or use travel funds for future travel and those will not expire (per above) until June 30, 2021.
-But they are hoping you’ll take the travel fund instead, so they can keep the cash.
-And I understand.
-They need it right now!
+Southwest said on this same page that they will OFFER cash refunds for those whose flights are canceled and who don’t want to re-book or use travel funds for future travel and those will not expire (per above) until September 7, 2022.

 I had great hope that Southwest would do right by their customers, because they are known for their outstanding customer service, which is one of the many reasons I love to fly Southwest.